hashicorp/terraform-website/content/source/docs/enterprise/api/workspaces.html.md

 ### Parameters

-- `:organization_name` (`string: <required>`) - Specifies the organization name under which to create the workspace.
+- `:organization_name` (`string: <required>`) - Specifies the name of the organization the workspace should belong to.
 The organization must already exist in the system, and the user must have permissions to create new workspaces.
 This parameter is specified in the URL path.
 - `name` (`string: <required>`) - Specifies the name of the workspace to update, which can only include letters, numbers, `-`, and `_`.
 This will be used as an identifier and must be unique in the organization.
 - `terraform_version` (`string: <optional>`) - Specifices the version of Terraform to use for this workspace.
 - `working-directory` (`string: ''`) - Specifies the directory that Terraform will execute within.
 This defaults to the root of your repository and is typically set to a subdirectory matching the environment when multiple environments exist within the same repository.